DreamOfTheRedChamber/leetcode/README.md

 * Tree-based recursion
     - One of the key problems resulting from TreeNode definition is that TreeNode has no info about its parent node.
 But to resolve a tree-based problem, it is usually required to combine child and parent information.
-    - Two basic strategies to return this problem
+    - Two basic strategies to solve this problem
       + Pass parent node as an input argument to child recursive function, then resolve problem inside child function.
 This approach usually needs some global variables, as discussed before.
       + Solve children recursive functions first, then resolve problem inside parent function.
 This approach usually needs some complex return value types, as discussed before.
 ```java